 This is another amazing poem where Emily Dickinson deals with the subject of love and heartbreak.
 With some brilliant verses like “The Answers of the Sea unto The Motion of the Moon.”
 The celestial association of her with her love is beautiful to read.

 Like Brooms of Steel.

 Another poem that appreciates the beauty of the world around us that we usually don’t pay much attention to.
-Since it is winter season (when this article is being written), this poem just makes me realize how much we miss everyday by not paying attention towards the world around us.
+Since it is winter (when this article is being written), this poem just makes me realize how much we miss every day by not paying attention to the world around us.

 Emily says that the sun drops small droplets of warmth that puts life in the still and cold world.

 The trees are stalled, and the birds sit quietly without making any sound.
 This quietness around the white world will take you into a different world if you let it.
 If you stop and listen to the silence, you will experience a feeling of inner, spiritual peace.
 That is the beautiful thing about winter.